mlc-ai/mlc-en/chapter_tensor_program/case_study.md

 ```

 A **block** is a basic unit of computation in TensorIR.
-Notably, the block contains a few additional information than the plain NumPy code.
+Notably, the block contains a few additional pieces of information compared to the plain NumPy code.
 A block contains a set of block axes (`vi, vj, vk`) and computations defined around them.

 ```python
 vi = T.axis.spatial(128, i)